Reducing costs of Azure Databricks (FinOps in practice)

 If access is granted, can you get reports on it?
 Is it compliant with your policies?
 This is where the governance part kicks in.

 Managing access is one area.
-However, getting access rights into a compliant state, where we know that what was granted to users is (a) right for their job, (b) compliant with our policies and (c) provably granted within a process, and where we can audit it, is another thing.
+However, getting access rights into a compliant state, where we know that what was granted to users is (a) right for their job, (b) compliant with our policies, and (c) provably granted within a process, and where we can audit it, is another thing.

 Companies might do access management but not governance.
 It depends on their maturity level.

 These are three pillars of this process.
 There are many other aspects of IAM like single sign-on, authentication and authorization policies, as well as risk assessment and management.
-But these three items is what I want to base this article around.
+But these three items are what I want to base this article around.